SOTR654/copy/docs/Objects/Spreadsheet.md

         description: Represents the requested page.

   - name: CreateBlankPage
-    description: Create an Sheet without data and that will not be uploaded to the original file, you must use <code>Submit</code> to apply the changes..
+    description: Create an Sheet without data and that will not be uploaded to the original file, you must use <code>Submit</code> to apply the changes.
     parameters:
       - name: Name
         type: string